- machine learning

 - artificial intelligence

 I am a senior research scientist in the Computer Vision group.
-My research interests include machine learning applied to computer vision.
-I am particulary interested in visual scene understanding, and related tasks such as visual search, the joint localization of objects and their parts, and reasoning at the scene-level with images and text.
+My research focuses on applying machine learning to several computer vision tasks.
+I am particulary interested in getting a semantic and global understanding of visual scenes.
+I have recently worked on instance-level and semantic visual search.
+I am also interested in representing the structure and geometry of object categories, and in reasoning at the scene-level with images and text.

 - 2 papers accepted at CVPR17: